 Do vegan diets protect our dogs against cancer?

-We asked the top vet oncologist in the country Dr Clare Knottenbelt, owner of Labrador Jumble (who has had a mast cell tumour removed from his head) for her opinion on this.
+We asked the top vet oncologist in the country Prof Clare Knottenbelt, owner of Labrador Jumble (who has had a mast cell tumour removed from his head which is why his ears are tilted as shown in the picture) for her opinion on this.
 Here is her answer:

 In humans it is well recognised that meat consumption especially red meat and processed meat is associated with a higher instance of cancer.